 Starting on Thursday of Holy Week at 9 PM (representing when Jesus prayed in the garden) to Friday at 3 PM (representing when Jesus died on the cross), the church will be praying.
 Several individuals, groups, or teams will take hour rotations throughout the timeframe.
 Sign-ups are in the church lobby.

 As a Jew, Jesus ate the Passover Meal with His disciples every year.
 On the night before His crucifiction, He ate His last Passover Meal and gave new meaning to its symbolism.
 Learn from Rabbi Nathan Joiner as he guides us through this symbolic meal.
 Separate kids program offered.
 Sign-ups are required, click here.

 Our kids (ages 3 – 5th grade) will present a couple of songs they have been learning for Easter.
 They will also lead us in some Scripture readings of Palm Sunday.
 It’s a great time to invite the family and friends.
 They will present during both services at 9 & 10:30 AM.
 Bring your kids to Kids Connect a couple weeks before so they can learn too.

 What happens AT HOPE CHAPEL DURING EASTER?

 Come as you are.
 We care about you, not your clothes.
-We have folks who kind of “dress up” for church and many others who participate in jeans.
-It is all good.
-So dress as you’d like and come join us.
+Some folks “dress up” for church (especially Easter) and many others participate in jeans.
+It’s all good.
+Dress as you’d like and come join us.